Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 - Western Kentucky is 3-3-0 against the spread this year.

-- Western Kentucky's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Western Kentucky's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

-- Western Kentucky is 3-3 against the spread and 3-4 overall this season when the team scores more than 27.4 points.
+- Western Kentucky is 3-3 against the spread and 3-4 overall in games when it puts up more than 27.4 points.

-- When Western Kentucky churns out over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- The Hilltoppers have turned the ball over seven times this season, one fewer than the 49ers have forced (8).
+- This year, the Hilltoppers have seven turnovers, one fewer than the 49ers have takeaways (8).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.